Alex Bregman Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 21st in MLB.
+- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.40).
+- The Cardinals have the 19th-ranked team ERA across all league pitching staffs (4.36).

-- The Cardinals give up the second-fewest home runs in baseball (76 total, one per game).
+- Cardinals pitchers combine to surrender the third-fewest home runs in baseball (77 total, one per game).

-- In his last time out on Tuesday against the Washington Nationals, the lefty went seven innings, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Wednesday against the Washington Nationals, the righty threw seven innings, giving up two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.